-The criteria for the reliability of the research measurement instrument are indicated by the composite reliability value and the cronbach's alpha value of each measurement instrument in this research model having a value greater than 0.7.
-The composite reliability value for affective commitment is 0.811, calculative commitment is 0.807, normative commitment is 0.882, and entrepreneurial orientation is 0.907 greater than 0.7.
-Cronbach's alpha value for affective commitment is 0.650, calculative commitment is 0.639, normative 0.799. commitment is and entrepreneurial orientation is 0.876 greater than 0.7.
+The criteria for the reliability of the research measurement instrument are indicated by the composite reliability value and the cronbach's alpha value of each measurement instrument in this research model having a value >0.7.
+The composite reliability value for affective commitment is 0.811, calculative commitment is 0.807, normative commitment is 0.882, and entrepreneurial orientation is 0.907 >0.7.
+Cronbach's alpha value for affective commitment is 0.650, calculative commitment is 0.639, normative commitment is 0.799, and entrepreneurial orientation is 0.876 >0.7.
 So that the measurement instruments of this study are said to be reliable.
 For the results of full collinearity testing which includes vertical and lateral multicollinearity using the full collinearity VIP criteria smaller than 3.3.
 For affective commitment of 1.596, calculative commitment is 2.275, normative commitment is 2.818, and entrepreneurial orientation is 2.550, so it is free from problems of vertical colinearity, lateral and common method bias.

-While the evaluation of measurement instruments from validity consists of: convergent validity, that the instrument of each indicator of the research variable has a value of cross loadings greater than 0.6, and the average variance extracted (AVE) value greater than 0.5 indicates the validity of variable indicators namely: affective commitment variable of 0.589, calculative commitment of 0.587, normative commitment of 0.715 and entrepreneurial orientation of 0.618.
+While the evaluation of measurement instruments from validity consists of: convergent validity, that the instrument of each indicator of the research variable has a value of cross loadings >0.6, and the average variance extracted (AVE) value >0.5 indicates the validity of variable indicators namely: affective commitment variable of 0.589, calculative commitment of 0.587, normative commitment of 0.715 and entrepreneurial orientation of 0.618.
 Discriminant validity criteria can be fulfilled if the value of (\sqrt{AVE}) latent variable is greater than the latent variable correlation coefficient.
-In this research model has fulfilled discriminant validity because each construct has a value of √AVE greater than the latent variable correlation coefficient, affective commitment variable of 0.787, calculative commitment of 0.766, normative commitment of 0.845 and entrepreneurial orientation of 0.786, so evaluation of measurement instruments said to be valid.
-For predictive validity, it is measured from the q-square value of the endogenous variable of the research model, namely: the entrepreneurial orientation variable of 0.626 greater than 0 (zero), thus fulfilling the predictive validity criteria.
+In this research model has fulfilled